Universal Functionals in Density Functional Theory: Kinetic energy and Lieb-Thirring inequalities

 In other words, the conjecture states that the best constant is obtained either for the infinite non-interacting uniform electron gas, or for one isolated electron.
 This conjecture was investigated numerically in~\cite{Levitt-14}.
 The proof of the conjecture~\eqref{eq:LT_conjecture} in dimension $d=3$ would have a great impact since it would mean that the Thomas-Fermi-Dirac (TFD) energy is an exact lower bound to the many-particle problem~\cite{Lieb-81b}, as we will mention later in Section~\ref{sec:TFD_is_a_lower_bound}.
 The Thomas-Fermi energy is the simplest functional in Density Functional Theory and knowing that it is an exact lower bound would simplify drastically many mathematical results, in addition to increasing its physical significance.

-The best known estimate on $c_{\rm LT}(d)$ was recently proved in~\cite{FraHunJexNam-18_ppt} and reads
+The best known estimate on $c_{\rm LT}(d)$ was recently proved in~\cite{FraHunJexNam-21} and reads

 It improves upon the previously best known result where 1.456 was replaced by 1.814 and which was proved in $d=1$ in 1991 by Eden and Foias~\cite{EdeFoi-91} and in $d\geq2$ by Dolbeault, Laptev and Loss~\cite{DolLapLos-08} in 2008.
-We refer to~\cite{FraHunJexNam-18_ppt,Frank-20_ppt} for a recent overview of other important results on the Lieb-Thirring inequality.
+We refer to~\cite{FraHunJexNam-21,Frank-21,Schimmer-22,FraLapWei-LT} for a recent overview of other important results on the Lieb-Thirring inequality.

-By duality, the Lieb-Thirring inequality implies a bound on the sum of the negative eigenvalues of a one-particle Schrödinger operator in an external potential $v$, denoted by functional calculus as $-\tr(-\Delta/2+v)_-$.
+By duality, the Lieb-Thirring inequality implies a bound on the sum of the negative eigenvalues of a one-particle Schr\"odinger operator in an external potential $v$, denoted by functional calculus as $-\tr(-\Delta/2+v)_-$.
 Namely, we have by~\eqref{eq:relation_E_F_LL}

 where $E_N^0$ indicates that we take $w\equiv0$.
 Since $T_{\rm GC}[\rho]=F^0_{\rm GC}[\rho]$ is the Legendre transform of $E_N^0[v]$, the inequality~\eqref{eq:Lieb-Thirring_dual_v} is actually equivalent to the Lieb-Thirring inequality~\eqref{eq:Lieb-Thirring}.
 The original proof of Lieb and Thirring~\cite{LieThi-75,LieThi-76} was actually showing~\eqref{eq:Lieb-Thirring_dual_v} and it is only much later that Rumin~\cite{Rumin-11} found a direct proof of~\eqref{eq:Lieb-Thirring}.